xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 12. Enter `true`.
 13. Save and run.

+Why these steps matter: the test does not only check that the session finished.
+It also checks the decoded API save value from the receipt.

 ### Recipe C: KYC scenario

 Goal: run an order process and a KYC worker that wake each other.